Nature Camp Staff

 MEET MADISON

 Madison is a born and raised Vermonter who grew up playing in the woods and exploring nature.
 As a child, she visited VINS on school field trips and has always loved the mission of VINS, connecting people with the importance and beauty of the natural world.
-This will be her third year working at VINS Nature Camp.
-In 2020 she was a Lead Wilderness Instructor and in 2022 a Lead Raptor Instructor.
+This will be her fourth year working at VINS Nature Camp.

 She earned her B.S in Biology from Castleton University where she worked as a tutor and lab TA for several courses in the Castleton Natural Sciences Department.
 She studied a wide variety of wildlife including insects, arachnids, salamanders, birds and mammals.
 In her spare time, Madison explores and volunteers at Merck Forest in Rupert, Vermont.
 Along with loving the outdoors, she spends her time photographing and documenting the wildlife she comes across.